nawazdanish1996/nawazdanish1996/README.md

-Hello, My name is Nawaz Danish, and I am resident of West Bengal, India.
+Hello, My name is Nawaz Danish and I am resident of West Bengal, India.

 I have completed my bachelor’s degree in History Hons, majoring in Web Development at Newton School.
 My goal is to work as a Full Stack Web Developer at any renowned company.
 However, my hobby of participating in cultural events and participating in games like Volleyball and Football.